Desperate Housewife

 • Interesting

-Every autumn, millions of little orange suns emerge from the dark green foliage of small trees along the Black Sea coast of the Caucasus.
-These are the ripening citrus fruits.…
+Every autumn, millions of little orange suns appear among the dark green leaves of small trees along the Black Sea coast of the Caucasus.
+These are ripening citrus fruits.
+But…

 • Interesting